Bencosterton/Grass-Valley-LDX/README.md

 # Grass Valley LDK Gateway Control

-This repository contains a simple implementation for controlling tally lights on Grass Valley LDK Gateway camera systems using XML commands.
+This repository contains a simple implementation for sendin commands to Grass Valley LDK Gateway camera systems using XML.

 ## Overview